AnIdiotsGuide/discordjs-bot-guide/first-bot/adding-a-config-file.md

 }
 ```

-Then, in a protected command, I could use the following line to prevent access to all the users that think they can use it!:
+Then, in a protected command ([eval](../examples/making-an-eval-command.md) for example), I could use the following line to prevent access to all the users that think they can use it!:

 ```javascript
 if(message.author.id !== config.ownerID) return;